aapichart/php5-apache2-armhf/README.md

 # Php5-Apache2-armhf
 - This is the dockerfile for building image and use php5 which is already outdated.
-- Thanks for ebspace on dockerhub for provide me the initial image and I add up vim in order to edit site configuration.
+- Thanks for hugobaltz on dockerhub for provide me the initial image and I add up vim in order to edit site configuration.
 - To build the new image just do the following steps:
 -	To build image:
 - 	1. $ git clone https://github.com/aapichart/php5-apache2-armhf.git # into your home directory